top of page

 D. Thomas Lancaster writes,

 “And Isaac came from the way of Beer-le-hai-roi…And Isaac went out…” From where did he go out?
 From Paradise.
-No wonder Rebekah lost her equilibrium as it says “and she fell from the camel” -for what she perceived was Isaac coming down from Paradise…” So much for the Jewish reading of the story.
+No wonder Rebekah lost her equilibrium as it says, “and she fell from the camel” -for what she perceived was Isaac coming down from Paradise…” So much for the Jewish reading of the story.
 At least in the version of the Akeidah presented by this collection of parables, the Jewish reading sounds more Christian than the Christian reading of the story.
 How is that possible?
 Is it possible that the Torah is trying to suggest something to her people?
 Akeidat Yeshua: Genesis 22 in Midrash, Beth Immanuel [16]

 Avraham then saw the special Ram created from the twilight of that first Shabbat,

-“Abraham lifted up his eyes, and looked, and saw that behind him was a ram caught in the thicket by his horns.
-Abraham went and took the ram, and offered him up for a burnt offering instead of his son.”
+“Abraham lifted up his eyes and looked and saw that behind him was a ram caught in the thicket by his horns.
+Abraham went and took the ram and offered him up for a burnt offering instead of his son.”
 Genesis 22:13

 According to the Midrash, this special Ram waited in the Garden of Eden until moments before the Akeidah.
-The following is a summary of the Midrash as retold by Mordicai Gerstein, in his wonderful book, The White Ram:
+The following is a summary of the Midrash as retold by Mordicai Gerstein in his wonderful book, The White Ram [18]:

 “After spending ages in the Garden, God told the Ram, “It is time.”